- The Buying Process

 Malta Government First Time Buyers’ Scheme

-No tax is charged on immovable property (furniture) within the purchase.
+No tax stamp duty is charged on any movable property (furniture and fittings) within the immovable property.

 Finding the right property

-You can start by searching for your first Malta property and with the guidance of our trained and experienced consultants, you will soon be equipped to find your ideal first home.
+You can start by searching for property for sale in Malta and with the guidance of our trained and experienced consultants, you will soon be equipped to find your ideal first home.
 Our consultants also provide guidance on what type of property is best suited to your needs, what kind of upkeep is needed for each kind of property, as well as bringing to your attention issues you may not have considered before.